2-year-old rescued after being swallowed by hippo – KION546

 2-year-old rescued after being swallowed by hippo

-According to the statement, the child was attacked on December 4 at around 3 p.m. local time (7 a.m.
-ET) in the Katwe-Kabatoro district, in the southwest of the country.
+The child was attacked on December 4 at around 3 p.m. local time (7 a.m.
+ET) in the Katwe-Kabatoro district, in the southwest of the country, according to the statement.

 The boy, named by Ugandan police as Iga Paul, had been playing at his home in Rwenjubu cell, Lake Katwe.